celaxodon/PDF_collator/README.rst

 Management System (LIMS), the script gradually grew too far and fast to be easily maintained as a shell script.

-This Python rewrite is intended to make the code easier to maintain and understand, and to improve the performance and error handling.
+The Python rewrite is intended to make the code easier to maintain and understand, and to improve the performance and error handling.

 Features